Edd13Mora/enum/README.md

 ### ./initial.sh [domain] [output file]

-Scan for subdomains in a domain or list of domains using subfinder
+Scan for subdomains in a domain or list of domains using Subfinder

 ### ./iteratehosts.sh [filename] (optional > [output file])